BookStackApp/website/content/docs/admin/mail-config.md

 # Other Mechanisms

-These mechanisms are not fully supported, but are reported to work.
+These mechanisms are not supported, but are reported to work.
+At present they may require additional dependencies in order to function reliably.

 | Service           | Driver Name |
 |-------------------|-------------|